Can Cats Eat Chocolate? Experts Say Stick to the Kibble

 Once the cat is stable, or if the problem is caught before the cat starts showing any clinical signs of toxicity, your vet may want to clean out the cat's stomach.
 It's possible your cat will vomit on his own naturally, or your vet may opt to induce vomiting.

-What Foods Can I Share with My Cat?
+What Other Foods Should I Avoid Feeding My Cat?

 Chocolate shares its "toxic" designation with several other human foods, and unfortunately, the Clinical Nutrition Service says the current list of foods that are toxic for cats probably isn't exhaustive.
 "There are plenty of food items that have not undergone peer-reviewed studies determining their toxicity," so it's best to practice caution, they say.